madebits/madebits.github.io/blog/2016/2016-02-07-Upgrading-To-Windows-10.md

 ##Getting Window 10

-Let's now get back the to update details.
 I had not booted Windows 7 at home since last August and latest updates there were from last June.
 I used the [media creation tool](https://www.microsoft.com/en-in/software-download/windows10) to do the Windows 10 upgrade.
 The download went smooth, but the check for Windows 10 updates hanged.
 I had to restart windows update service several times:

 ```
 net stop wuauserv